Sybil Collins Mobley

 Sybil Lenora Collins Mobley (October 14, 1925 – September 29, 2015) was Dean Emerita of the Florida Agricultural and Mechanical University (FAMU) School of Business and Industry.
+She led its business program and was the founding dean of its Business School.
+She also oversaw community projects including a revitalization program for majority African American Gretna, Florida.

 Early life and education

-Sybil Collins grew up in Shreveport, La., where her father, Melvin Collins was an educator and founder of the Shreveport Sun newspaper, and her mother was a teacher.
+Sybil Collins grew up in Shreveport, Louisiana, where her father, Melvin Collins was an educator and founder of the Shreveport Sun newspaper, and her mother was a teacher.
 She graduated from high school and then attended Bishop College in Texas, where she was an outstanding student.

-But opportunities for employment were slim and she accepted a job as a secretary at FAMU in 1945.
-Years later, she was recognized for her business skills and encouraged to take the graduate school admissions exam, and excelled.
+Opportunities for employment were slim and she accepted a job as a secretary at FAMU in 1945.
+Years later, she was recognized for her business skills and encouraged to take the graduate school admissions exam and excelled.
 She was accepted into the Wharton School of Finance at the University of Pennsylvania, where she made the Dean's List.
 She was then entered the University of Illinois, where she completed her classwork towards her doctorate in one and a half years.

 Career

-Mobley rose from the ranks of a professor to department chair (1971-1974) to founding dean of the School of Business and Industry (SBI) from 1974 – 2003 (her fourth baby).
-During her tenure as SBI's dean, Dr. Mobley implemented her world-renowned Professional Leadership Development (PLD) Program, a leadership development program designed to teach students behavioral competencies to complement their academic preparation.
-To support her innovative PD and academic curricula, Dean Mobley started the SBI Big Board, which consists of over 100 plaques.
+Mobley rose from the ranks of a professor to department chair (1971-1974) to founding dean of the School of Business and Industry (SBI) from 1974-2003.
+During her tenure as SBI's dean, Dr. Mobley implemented a Professional Leadership Development (PLD) Program, a leadership development program designed to teach students behavioral competencies to complement their academic preparation.
+To support her innovative PLD and academic curricula, Dean Mobley started the SBI Big Board, which consists of over 100 plaques.
 Each plaque on the SBI Big Board represents a minimum donation of $100,000 endowed for scholarships.
-The earnings from the SBI Big Board accounts still enable SBI to provide scholarships to its "Superstars" today.
-As a result of her mega contributions to FAMU, Dr. Mobley received the designation of Dean Emerita upon her retirement.
+The earnings from the SBI Big Board accounts still enable SBI to provide scholarships to students today.
+As a result of her contributions to FAMU, Dr. Mobley received the designation of Dean Emerita upon her retirement.